John 13: Verses 1–3: the appointed hour

 Heinrich Meyer notes, "How long before the feast, our passage does not state", but Bengel's Gnomon and Wesley's Notes, which drew widely on Bengel, both associate this passage with the Wednesday of the week leading to the Passover.
 The New International Version translation says It was just before the Passover Festival.

+Jesus' love for his own continued "to the end".
+Henry Alford takes this to mean "even to the end of his life in the flesh", and William D. Mounce refers to "the very end".
+However, Baptist writer Bob Utley notes that "this is the Greek word telos, which means an accomplished purpose.
+This refers to Jesus' work of redemption for humanity on the cross."